Sumit-Budhiraja/Email-Administration-Application-CommandLine/README.md

 # Email-Administration-Application-CommandLine
-It shows how to make a program that simplifies the process of creating new email accounts for a particular business along with features to set mailbox capacity and adding alternate email.
+It shows how to make a program that simplifies the process of creating new email accounts for a particular business along with features to set mailbox capacity and adding alternate email on command line.

 ### What does this application do:-
 <ul>